testingisdocumenting/znai/td-documentation-cli/documentation/layout/columns.md

 # Border

-Size can be specified for a column
+You can add a border to your columns.

     ```columns {left: {portion: 3}, border: true}
     left: **Argument Name**
     right: Argument description and what argument is for